effervescent-shot/SeniorDesignProject/README.md

 # SeniorDesignProject

-This repositiry contains our work for bachelor thesis submitted to Bogazici University Computer Engineering depaertment in conformity with the requirements for the degree of
+This repositiry contains our work for our bachelor thesis submitted to Bogazici University Computer Engineering department in conformity with the requirements for the degree of
 Bachelor of Science

 ## Abstract